JPVazquez/Personal-Web-Site/README.md

-# Personal-Web-Site
+# Photoshare
-Just a project repository for working on CSS/HTML by making a basic website
+This project seeks to develop a simple web application whose main purpose is to upload and share photos with other users in a way similar to the popular website Flickr.